Yooshikii/vecno-testnet/README.md

   **Sidenote:**

-  Rusty Vecno integrates an optional wRPC subsystem. wRPC is a high-performance, platform-neutral, Rust-centric, WebSocket-framed RPC implementation that can use [Borsh](https://borsh.io/) and JSON protocol encoding.
+  Vecno integrates an optional wRPC subsystem. wRPC is a high-performance, platform-neutral, Rust-centric, WebSocket-framed RPC implementation that can use [Borsh](https://borsh.io/) and JSON protocol encoding.